-Higher amplification can also be achieved using MgCl2.
-Although, too much MgCl2 decreases the specificity of the reaction and increases the non-specific bindings possibilities.
+A higher amount of amplification can also be achieved using MgCl2.
+Nonetheless, too much MgCl2 decreases the specificity of the reaction and increases the non-specific bindings possibilities.
 How?
 For that read the article: The Role of MgCl2 in PCR Reaction.
-This article is filled with all the information on MgCl2, its use, concentration and how to use it.
+This in-depth article will clarify all your fundamentals on how to use MgCl2 in PCR.

 On the downside, a higher concentration of MgCl2 decreases the rate of denaturation of template DNA by increasing the melting temperature.

 KCl facilitates the elongation of the Primer-DNA complex.
 The K+ ion of the KCl binds to the DNA backbone (same as Mg2+).
 This binding decreases the electrostatic repulsion between two DNA strands and facilitates the elongation preferentially.